-Fortunately, most of the streaming services are there, though, Netflix, Disney+, BT TV, Plex, VLC, DAZN, ExpressVPN, UKTV Play, Spotify, Tidal, Twitch and both Prime Video and Amazon Music, of course.
-All of the UK catch-up apps are present and correct, too.
+Fortunately, most of the streaming services are there, though.
+Netflix, Disney+, BT TV, Plex, VLC, DAZN, ExpressVPN, UKTV Play, Spotify, Tidal, Twitch and both Prime Video and Amazon Music all feature, and all of the UK catch-up apps are present and correct.
 There’s no access to Apple services, no Deezer and no Now or Sky Store, although Sky customers can stream via the Sky Go app.

 While there are plenty of games to choose from, they’re largely of the basic Candy Crush / Hungry Shark / Clash Of The Clans type.
 You’ll have to access Google Play to get hold of anything more exciting, and the limited power of the Fire HD 10 means it will likely struggle with more demanding titles.

 But while Fire OS isn’t exactly Android it does look, feel and behave very much like it.
 The home page experience is split into three main panels: ‘Home’ is your app tray, plain and simple; Library mixes your content from Kindle, your app games, Prime Video, Audible and Amazon Music (it’s essentially your Amazon ecosystem content hub); and ‘For You’ is a bit of a rehash of Library, only featuring content suggestions from Amazon, rather than anything you’ve already added to your lists.
 There’s also a weather widget and a search bar.

 Alexa is, of course, central to the experience and very welcome that is.
 The Fire HD 10 will wake just like any Alexa-enabled device when you say the magic word.
 It pulls up results around tablet content, news, weather and everything else just as normal.
 Give it a go and you’ll find it usually beats finger-tapping on the soft keyboard for speed.
 It also often drums up a more interesting set of suggestions.